Pittsburgh Penguins Foundation: Project Power Play

-The rink for each of the 12 facilities will feature a steel dasher board system, sports court and is enclosed by a cyclone fence.
-A Project Power Play start-up kit is provided and includes basic skills and game instructions, along with manuals.
-Planning and developing skill sessions, instructions and scrimmage games will be coordinated by Pittsburgh Penguins staff.
-The Penguins organization will also provide ongoing support for the facilities.
+Each rink within the 12 planned facilities features a durable steel dasher board system, a sports court surface, and is enclosed by a cyclone fence.
+A Project Power Play start-up kit is provided, offering fundamental skills guidance and game instructions through manuals.
+Pittsburgh Penguins staff will organize skill sessions, instructions, and scrimmage games, with ongoing support for the facilities provided by the Penguins organization.